Mongolian literature: Ancient States Era (530 BCE – 1204 CE)

 The Khitan of the Liao (907-1125) had two scripts, the large and small scripts, invented in the 920s.
 Compared to the other Xianbei Mongolic peoples they have left a relatively more substantial amount of written material, including lengthy inscriptions found on rocks and in tombs, that are currently being deciphered and researched.
 It is thought that the Old Uyghur alphabet, derived from the Syriac alphabet, was still used by Nestorians and Buddhists within the major tribes of Mongolia until the time of Genghis Khan although no work has survived.

 Among the earliest preserved texts in Mongolic are the Inscription of Hüis Tolgoi and possibly the Bugut inscription.
 The latter was discovered in the Ikh-Tamir sum of Arkhangai Province, Mongolia.
-Dated to 584 CE, it is a multi-lingual inscription, with inscriptions in Sogdian (a lingua franca at the time) written in the Sogdian alphabet on the front, right, and left sides, and an inscription likely written in Ruanruan in the Brahimi script on the back side.
+Dated to 584 CE, it is a multi-lingual inscription, with inscriptions in Sogdian (a lingua franca at the time) written in the Sogdian alphabet on the front, right, and left sides, and an inscription likely written in Rouran in the Brahimi script on the back side.
 The Inscription of Hüis Tolgoi is a monolingual inscription in a Mongolic language.
 Dated to between the 5th and 7th centuries, the Mongolic language used is much closer to "mainstream Mongolic languages," like Middle Mongolian and the extant Mongolic languages, than to the more southern Khitan language.
 It might have Buddhist overtones, and the author, patron and subject are unknown.

-Imperial Era (1204-1368)
+Imperial Era (1204–1368)

 This period starts with the adoption in 1204 of the Uyghur-based Mongolian script as the official script of Genghis Khan's emerging Mongol Empire.
 The Mongol works that survive from this period reflect the prosperity and diversity of the global empire linked together by an efficient communications system.
 Yet they represent only a fraction of what would have existed then, since the majority of the works from this period has either not been found or has been destroyed amid the convulsions following the fall of the empire.
 Examples of lost works include the "Altan Debter", "Ikh Tovchoo" and "Great Yassa".

 Significant works and writings in Mongol language from this period include: